rhinoxD/rhinoxD/README.md

-# Hi there, I'm Shivam - aka [shivamszero][website] 👋
+# Hi there, I'm Shivam - aka [shivamszero][website]👋

-## I'm a Developer!!

 - 🌱 Always learning
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking forward to connecting with other devs
-- 🥅 2023 Goals: Contribute more to open source projects
+- 🥅 2023 Goals: Contribute more to open-source projects
-- ⚡ Fun fact: I love to workout and play games
+- ⚡ Fun fact: I enjoy working out and playing games

 ### Connect with me: